 There are five AWS security groups that help control network connectivity between the instances:

-USMConnectionSG: Accepts incoming HTTP, HTTPS, and SSHProgram to securely log into another computer over a network, to execute commands in a remote machine, and to move files from one machine to another through Secure Copy (SCP). connections from the Classless Inter-Domain Routing (CIDRClassless Inter-Domain Routing, which provides a method for allocating IP addresses, routing Internet protocol packets, and subdividing networks.
-CIDR notation provides a syntax for specifying a range of IP addresses.) block you specified when you completed the CloudFormation template parameters.
+USMConnectionSG: Accepts incoming HTTP, HTTPS, and SSHProgram to securely log into another computer over a network, execute commands in a remote machine, and move files from one machine to another through Secure Copy (SCP). connections from the Classless Inter-Domain Routing (CIDRClassless Inter-Domain Routing, which provides a method for allocating IP addresses, routing Internet protocol packets, and subdividing networks.
+CIDR notation provides a syntax for specifying a range of IP addresses.) block you specified when you completed the AWS CloudFormation template parameters.

 These connections are only required to enable remote sensor management, and to connect to the web user interface (UI) during deployment and setup.

 - USMLogServicesSG: Accepts incoming UDP connections on port 514 from any virtual machine (VM) instance in the USMEnableLogServicesSG.
 It also enables syslog TCP on port 601, syslog Transport Layer Security (TLS) on port 6514, and Graylog UDP on port 12201.

 USMEnableLogServicesSG: Does not have inbound or outbound rules, nor is it assigned to the sensor.

 It exists solely as a convenience, so that you can assign it to VMs for connection to UDP over port 514 on the sensor as specified in the USMLogServicesSG.
 This also enables syslog TCP on port 601 and 602, syslog TLS on port 6514 and 6515, and Graylog UDP on port 12201 on that sensor.